BGU-CS-VIL/DeepMCBM/README.md

 ```
 python src/DeepMCBM.py --no_train_BMN --no_train_STN
 ```
-You can change the loaded checkpoint:
+You can change the loaded checkpoint using a flag:
 ```
 python src/DeepMCBM.py --no_train_BMN --no_train_STN --BMN_ckpt ckpt_file.ckpt
 ```